MelB-tran/CodeLearning/Design Patterns/O-O Design with JS.md

 // Add your code below this line

 let duck = Object.create(Animal.prototype);

 ```

-Unlike the case with c#, it seems that inheritance is explicitly declared on child object initialization:
+Once inheritance is declared though, the top-most parent constructor takes precedence, so the parent constructor must be set manually (line 55)
 ```
 (same as above lines 33 - 40)